The Knoc

-"The Knoc" is a song by American rapper, Knoc-Turn'al. The song features guest vocals by hip-hop musicians Dr. Dre and Missy "Misdemeanor" Elliott.
+"The Knoc" is a song by American rapper, Knoc-Turn'al. The song features guest vocals by hip-hop musicians Dr. Dre and Missy Elliott.
 It was originally released as the lead single for Knoc's unreleased album, Knoc's Landin (2002).
 In spite of the album's shelving, "The Knoc" initially saw a release on the summer EP, L.A.
 Confidential presents: Knoc-turn'al due to the single's Grammy nomination and charting on the Billboard Hot 100.

 Music video

 A music video for the single was directed by Jeff Richter and premiered on MuchMusic in early February 2002.
 It begins with Knoc and Dre sitting at a restaurant, waiting for their order as the camera moves around in a continuous shot until the end of the video.
 Knoc is seen in multiple roles (such as a waiter, a crackhead, a pimp and a chef).
-When Knoc (as a waiter) drops dishes on the ground, Missy "Misdemeanor" Elliott enters the restaurant singing her verses and meets up with her boyfriend (Knoc) at a table.
+When Knoc (as a waiter) drops dishes on the ground, Missy Elliott enters the restaurant singing her verses and meets up with her boyfriend (Knoc) at a table.